abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Logics as categories
 ===

-Leaving the differences between intuinistic and classical logics aside, the BHK interpretation is interesting because it provides that higher-level view of logic, that we need in order to represent it in terms of category theory.
+Leaving the differences between intuinistic and classical logics aside, the BHK interpretation is interesting because it provides that higher-level view of logic, that we need in order to construct a interpretation of it based on category theory.

-Such higher-level interpretations of logic are sometimes called an *algebraic* interpretations, *algebraic* being an umbrella term describing all structures that can be represented using category theory, like groups and orders.
+Such higher-level interpretations of logic are sometimes called an *algebraic* interpretations, *algebraic* being an umbrella term describing all structures that can be represented using category theory like groups and orders.

 The Curry-Howard isomorphism
 ---